 Users of Nice Ride are typically seeking a casual bicycling experience.
-The bicycles are designed to provide a comfortable upright seating position and are geared to provide easy pedaling, though that results in slower speeds than on more high-performance bicycles.
+The bicycles are designed to provide a comfortable upright seating position and are geared to provide easy pedaling, though that results in slower speeds than on more highperformance bicycles.
 As a result, users of Nice Ride are often drawn to bicycle facilities that provide the most comfortable user experience traveling at slower speeds.
 Users of Nice Ride will naturally be drawn to facilities such as off-street paths or cycle tracks that enhance the perception of safety and provide separation from motor vehicles.
+While Nice Ride stations are typically located in the public rightof-way and must be coordinated and approved by the city, the station locations are typically selected by Nice Ride.